joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/10/03/sports/baseball/yankees-red-sox-wild-card-game.html?searchResultPosition=4

 **What We Learned From Week 4 of the N.F.L.
 Season**\
-`Cowboys quarterback Dak Prescott is sitting on top of Jerry’s World and Kirk Cousins reverted to form with the Vikings.`\
+`Cowboys quarterback Dak Prescott is sitting on top of Jerry’s World, the Giants got an instructive win, and Kirk Cousins reverted to form in the Vikings’ loss.`\
 https://nytimes.com/2021/10/03/sports/football/nfl-week-4-scores.html?searchResultPosition=5

 **Saints Finally Return Home, to a City That Needed Them**\